 Although it’s considered small compared to other schools, the Department continues to grow and it is now several years running that the graduate intake is larger than the undergraduates.
 There are close to 300 students in total in the Department and around 30 staff members, composed of full-time academic staff and part-time Design Fellows from highly successful practices based in London.

-6 – University of California Berkeley, United States
+6. University of California Berkeley, United States

-The College of Environmental Design (CED) in University of California stands among the nation’s top environmental design schools.
+The College of Environmental Design (CED) at the University of California stands among the nation’s top environmental design schools.
 It is one of the world’s most distinguished laboratories for experimentation, research, and intellectual synergy.
 The first school to combine the disciplines of architecture, planning, and landscape architecture into a single college, CED led the way toward an integrated approach to analyzing, understanding, and designing our built environment.

-5 – Harvard University, United States
+5. Harvard University, United States | Architecture Schools

 The Harvard Graduate School of Design (also known as The GSD) is the professional graduate school at Harvard University, located at Gund Hall, Cambridge, Massachusetts.
-The GSD offers masters and doctoral programs in architecture, landscape architecture, urban planning, urban design, real estate, design engineering, and design studies.
+The GSD offers master’s and doctoral programs in architecture, landscape architecture, urban planning, urban design, real estate, design engineering, and design studies.
 The GSD has over 13,000 alumni and has graduated many famous architects, urban planners, and landscape architects.
-The school is considered a global academic leader in the design fields.
+The school is considered a global academic leader in the design field.
 The GSD has the world’s oldest landscape architecture program (founded in 1893), and North America’s oldest urban planning program (founded in 1900).
 Architecture courses were first taught at Harvard University in 1874.
 The Graduate School of Design was officially established in 1936, combining the three fields of architecture, urban planning, and landscape architecture under one graduate school.
 The market value of the school’s endowment for the fiscal year 2016 was approximately $428 million.

-4 – ETH Zurich (Swiss Federal Institute of Technology), Switzerland
+4. ETH Zurich (Swiss Federal Institute of Technology), Switzerland

 As the leading Swiss institution of higher education in the technical and natural sciences, ETH Zurich has also proven itself at the highest international level.
 The Department of Architecture (D-ARCH) is one of the most highly regarded faculties of architecture in the world.
 It owes its prominent position to both the high quality of the teaching and the outstanding results of the research.
 This well-established approach to teaching and research, representing a long tradition, manifests itself in the structure of flexible design studios that work in close cooperation with the institutes, and it is experienced throughout all phases of Bachelor and Master Studies at the D-ARCH as a holistic and open programme.

-3 – Delft University of Technology, Netherlands | Best Architecture Colleges in World
+3. Delft University of Technology, Netherlands | Best Architecture Colleges in World

-2 – Massachusetts Institute of Technology (MIT), United States
+2. Massachusetts Institute of Technology (MIT), United States

 The MIT School of Architecture and Planning (MIT SAP) is one of the five schools of the Massachusetts Institute of Technology, located in Cambridge, Massachusetts, US.
 Founded in 1865 by William Robert Ware, the School offered the first formal architectural curriculum in the United States, and the first architecture program in the world operating within the establishment of a University.
 MIT SAP is considered a global academic leader in the design fields and one of the most prestigious schools in the world as it was on the top world ranking in QS World University Rankings for the last 4 years.

-1 – The Bartlett School of Architecture at UCL, United Kingdom
+1. The Bartlett School of Architecture at UCL, United Kingdom

 The Bartlett Faculty of the Built Environment (The Bartlett) is the Faculty of the Built Environment of University College London (UCL), part of the University of London in England.
 It is home to the Bartlett School of Architecture and The Bartlett School of Planning, two of the leading architecture and urban planning schools in the world.
-Building on a long tradition of innovation and ingenuity, The Bartlett School of Architecture has 261 staff of 32 different nationalities, all of whom continue to explore new challenges with a passion for inventiveness, intelligence, effectiveness and wit.
+Building on a long tradition of innovation and ingenuity, The Bartlett School of Architecture has 261 staff of 32 different nationalities, all of whom continue to explore new challenges with a passion for inventiveness, intelligence, effectiveness, and wit.
 In the past 20 years, their students have received more RIBA medals than any other school.
 Many have gone on to occupy leading roles in established practices worldwide and are now part of their vibrant alumni network.